netx-as/docs/docs/ddos/ddos-guard.md

 ##### Default value

-Default baseline coefficient is 300 seconds (last 5 minutes).
+The default baseline coefficient is 300 seconds (last 5 minutes).

 ---

 #### pass-action

-Action applied to packets not matched by any filter.
-These are the packets matched by the firewall rule and analyzed by DDoS Guard.
+The action applied to packets not matched by any filter.
+These are the packets matched by the firewall rule and analyzed by DDoS Guard but not matching any specific attack pattern.

 ##### Syntax